-Press the right SEEK button for the next selection on the CD.
-Press the left SEEK button to return to the beginning of the current selection, or return to the beginning of the previous selection if the CD is within the first second of the current selection.
-Pressing and holding the SEEK button will allow faster scrolling through the tracks in CD and MP3 modes.
+Push the right SEEK button for the next selection on the CD.
+Push the left SEEK button to return to the beginning of the current selection, or return to the beginning of the previous selection if the CD is within the first second of the current selection.
+Pushing and holding the SEEK button will allow faster scrolling through the tracks in CD and MP3 modes.

-Press this button to change the display from a large CD playing time display to a small CD playing time display.
+Push this button to change the display from a large CD playing time display to a small CD playing time display.

-Press and hold FF (Fast Forward) and the CD player will begin to fast forward until FF is released or RW or another CD button is pressed.
+Push and hold FF (Fast Forward) and the CD player will begin to fast forward until FF is released or RW or another CD button is pushed.
 The RW (Reverse) button works in a similar manner.

-Press the button to select either AM or FM mode.
+Push the button to select either AM or FM mode.